Anand-kumar-63/Projectx1-/README.md

 - useref hook is used to manipulate dom
 - It returns an object containing current value as initially given by you const refelement = useref("empty string");
+using this you have to make the scrollable nav buttons